ashishnd/ashishnd/README.md

 - 🧑‍🎓 Studied Computer Science at [Pune University](http://www.unipune.ac.in/)

-- 🤝 I’m looking for help with **Mock interviews and Job Referrals**

 - 👯 I’m looking to collaborate on **Open Source Projects**

+- 🤝 I’m looking for help with **Mock Interviews and Job Referrals**

 - 📫 How to reach me **deshpande.ashish13@gmail.com**